uncomfyhalomacro/uncomfyhalomacro/README.md

 - :books: I graduated from Philippine Science High School - Central Mindanao Campus
 - :dna: I'm currently a college student of Mindanao State University - Iligan Institute of Technology.
 Currently studying Biology.
 - :microscope: I am currently learning Haskell, Rust, Julia, and Vue.
-- :herb: My next goal would be to learn Data Science, Bioinformatics, and Computational Biology.
+- :herb: My next goal would be to learn Bioinformatics.
 - :thinking: My side-goals are making projects and publishing them on GitHub.
 - :scientist: My end goal is to become a Microbiologist that codes and will contribute to research.
 - ⚡ Fun fact: ReneganRonin is just my player name to almost any game I play.